Welcome ToFoxhaven Associates

 For more information, click on one of the icons!

 My Oklahoma State University History: While studying Electrical Engineering at OSU, I was asked to design and build an electronic dimming system for the University Auditorium.
-The Silicon Controlled Rectifier (SCR), a solid state device CIRCA 1964 was the basis of the design.
+The Silicon Controlled Rectifier (SCR), a solid state device CIRCA 1964 was the root of the design.
 Shown in the photo is the system being tested in a workspace at the power generation lab at the University.
 My faculty sponsors were Dr. Bristow and Dr. Davis.
-The unit was installed and operational until the University Auditorium was replaced by a new audortium.
+The system was installed and operational until the University Auditorium was replaced by a new audortium.
 The system provided 30 circuits 1200 watts each.
-The console shown in the photo provided three banks of control.
-I think this was the first system like this paving the way for curremt technology dimmers.
+Its control console shown in the photo provided three banks of presetable control.
+I think this was the first system like this paving the way for curremt technology dimmer systems.

 Control console, shown on the left, was fabricated in Tulsa, Oklahoma.
-Once assembeled, its contents included 90 faders and three master faders.
-The console was installed in a control booth at the back of the auditorium.
-The large cabinet (center) contained 30 dimmer circuits, each in 30 amp quick disconnect modules and a breaker panel.
+Once assembeled, its contents included 90 faders and three master faders which was installed in a control booth at the rear of the auditorium.
+The large cabinet (center) contained 30 dimmer circuits, each in quick disconnect modules and a breaker panel.
 The cabinet was installed in a room under the stage.
 A circuit trunk was installed from the cabinet to a panel next to the existing old dimmer system.

 Control printed circuit boards were etched in Dr. Bristow's lab in the Engineering building; components for the circuit boards were assembeled and tested in the basement of the Sigma Chi house, 1101 University during the summer of 1965.